lotfio/conso/README.md

 - you can add help instruction to a command using the help method `->help(array $help)`
 - command help can be displayed using the `-h` or `--help` flags
 - help array must be an array of sub commands and options with their descriptions
-- help method is not is predefined for `class commands` but not for `closure commands` so you need to implement it your self

 ```php
 <?php
 // test command